eugenia1984/english/glossary.md

 -
 - **have to**: is used to express that something is necessary or required.
 It indicates that there is no choice but to do something.
 For example: `You have to save your changes before closing the program.` -> This means it's necessary to save changes before closing the program.

+- **have to deal with**: is used to talk about something that requires attention or action.
+It means that there is a need to handle or manage a situation or problem.
+For example:

+`We have to deal with a lot of paperwork this week`. -> They need to manage or handle the paperwork.

+`She has to deal with customer complaints every day`. -> Handling complaints is part of her responsibilities.

 - **helpful**: when you describe someone as helpful, you mean they offer help or provide solutions to problems you might face.

 - **here**: is an adverb that indicates a location or place.
 It refers to the current location of the speaker or the location they are talking about.